eagrigorev/eagrigorev/README.md

-- 👋 Hi, I’m @eagrigorev
+- 👋 Hi, I’m Evgenii
 - 👀 I’m interested in learning new things, composing music, and reading
-- 🌱 I’m currently learning full-stack JavaScript development
+- 🌱 I’m currently learning full-stack JavaScript web development
-- 💞️ I’m looking to collaborate on simple/beginner-friendly HTML/CSS/JavaScript projects with React or pure JS implementation.
+- 💞️ I’m looking to collaborate on simple/beginner-friendly HTML/CSS/JavaScript projects with React or pure JS implementation
 - 📫 You can reach me via @eagrigorev on Twitter or write me an email on eagrigorev87@gmail.com

 <!---